-network established by Article 18 of Commission Regulation (EC) No 1560/2003 54 for the purposes set out in Articles 32, 33 and 46 of Regulation (EU) No[Dublin IV]. of Regulation (EC) No. 1560/2003 for the purposes set out in Articles 32, 33 and 46 of Regulation (EU) No. XXX/XXX [Dublin Regulation] [] shall be operated and managed by eu-LISA.
-No. 1560/2003 for the purposes set out in Articles 32, 33 and 46 of Regulation (EU) No. XXX/XXX [Dublin Regulation] [] shall be operated and managed by eu-LISA.
+Member States known as the 'DubliNet' communication network established by Article 18 of Commission Regulation (EC) No 1560/2003 for the purposes set out in Articles 32, 33 and 46 of Regulation (EU) No[Dublin IV].
+'DubliNet' communication network set-up under Article 18 of Regulation (EC) No. 1560/2003 for the purposes set out in Articles 32, 33 and 46 of Regulation (EU) No. XXX/XXX [Dublin Regulation] [] shall be operated and managed by eu-LISA. network set-up under Article 18 of Regulation (EC) No. 1560/2003 for the purposes set out in Articles 32, 33 and 46 of Regulation (EU) No. XXX/XXX [Dublin Regulation] shall be operated and managed by eu-LISA.
 2. The operational management of DubliNet shall consist of all the tasks necessary to ensure its availability five days a week during normal business hours.
 2. The operational management of DubliNet shall consist of all the tasks necessary to ensure the availability of DubliNet, five days a week during normal business hours.
 2. The operational management of DubliNet shall consist of all the tasks necessary to ensure the availability of DubliNet, five days a week during normal business hours.
-3. Eu-LISA shall be responsible for the following tasks relating to DubliNet: 3. eu-LISA shall be responsible for the following tasks relating to DubliNet: 3. eu-LISA shall be responsible for the following tasks relating to DubliNet: (a) providing technical support to Member States by way of a helpdesk, five days a week during normal business hours, including in relation to problems concerning communication, email encryption and decryption, and problems arising from the signature of forms; (a) technical support to Member States by way of a helpdesk five days a week during normal business hours, including problems relating to communications, email encryption and decryption, and problems arising from signature of forms. (a) technical support to Member States by way of a helpdesk five days a week during normal business hours, including problems relating to communications, email encryption and decryption, and problems arising from signature of forms. (b) providing IT security services; (b) provision of IT security services for DubliNet; (b) provision of IT security services for DubliNet;
+3. Eu-LISA shall be responsible for the following tasks relating to DubliNet: 3. eu-LISA shall be responsible for the following tasks relating to DubliNet: 3. eu-LISA shall be responsible for the following tasks relating to DubliNet: (a) providing technical support to Member States by way of a helpdesk, five days a week during normal business hours, including in relation to problems concerning communication, email encryption and decryption, and problems arising from the signature of forms; (a) technical support to Member States by way of a helpdesk five days a week during normal business hours, including problems relating to communications, email encryption and decryption, and problems arising from signature of forms. (a) technical support to Member States by way of a helpdesk five days a week during normal business hours, including problems relating to communications, email encryption and decryption, and problems arising from signature of forms.